Compact Conformal Subgraphs: Introduction

 There are recent extensions of conformal prediction to large or combinatorial decision problems, such as off-policy prediction~\cite{zhang2023conformal_offpolicy,taufiq2022conformal_copp} and reinforcement learning~\cite{plancp_2024,strawn2023conformal_psf}, though these works typically focus on constructing valid predictive intervals or uncertainty envelopes rather than on compressing such sets into small structural summaries.

-\paragraph{Efficiency in Conformal Prediction.} While conformal prediction guarantees validity by definition, minimizing the size (volume) of the prediction set, referred to as \textit{efficiency}, is challenging.
-Notable works include \cite{lei2013distribution,sadinle2016least,izbicki2020flexible,izbicki2022cd,kiyani2024length} for prediction sets and regression.
+\paragraph{Efficiency in Conformal Prediction.} While conformal prediction guarantees validity by definition, minimizing the size (volume) of the prediction set, referred to as \textit{efficiency}, is challenging, with very few recent results focusing on provable (as opposed to heuristic) efficiency of the solution (in our case, the size-optimality of the compressed graph).
+However, both provable validity and efficiency are a requirement, since validity is often trivial without efficiency (e.g., just output the entire graph).

+Works focusing on the dual goals of conformal validity and efficiency include \cite{lei2013distribution,sadinle2016least,izbicki2020flexible,izbicki2022cd,kiyani2024length} for prediction sets and regression.
 The works closest to our work are \cite{gao2025volume, gao2025highdimensional, gao2026ellipsoid} which provide conformal guarantees with approximate size optimality in an unsupervised setting for certain families of confidence sets like balls and ellipsoids.
 This is related to the fixed-context setting considered in Sections~\ref{sec:fixed} and~\ref{sec:fixed_optimal}.
 In contrast, in the combinatorial tasks we study, the output space is large and also precludes any posterior estimation.
 For instance, in routing, different calibration samples could have different source-destination pairs and different network edges.
 Our main contribution is developing techniques for conformal prediction in this more challenging setting that addresses both computational and statistical efficiency.

 Our work is also related to recent work on structured conformal prediction \cite{zhang2025conformalstructuredprediction}, which formulates conformal compression via model probabilities in the ``learn--then--test'' framework~\cite{angelopoulos2022learntestcalibratingpredictive}.
 That work constructs interpretable prediction sets by searching within a structured label family specified as a DAG.
 In contrast, we start from a calibrated conformal set, which may be large and unstructured, and develop algorithmic methods for compressing it into a small subgraph.
 More crucially, their approach is not monotone and hence needs model probabilities, while we obtain distribution-free calibration via showing monotonicity of the approximate compressor.